ZiminYue/CosmosVision/README.md

 # 🌌 Cosmos Vision

 **Cosmos Vision** is a computer-vision-based interactive program designed to explore the relationship between bodily motion, macro-perspective visualization, and identity perception.
-It forms part of the *Cosmos Vision* research project, developed as part of **MSc Creative Making: Advanced Final Project** thesis at UAL.
+It forms part of the *Cosmos Vision* research project, developed as part of **MSc Creative Making: Advanced Final Project** at UAL.

 ---